alikemalcelik42/Port-Scanner/README.md

 # Port-Scanner
 ## About
-Sending too many http requests to a target using Python 3.9.6.
+Checks first 1000 ports of a target using Python 3.9.6.
 ## Running
 You can run program using python.
 ```